LucasCarvalho569/webmvc-portfolio/README.md

-# webmvc-portifolio
+# webmvc-portfolio
-This is a portifolio project, which the requirements were generate by IA, as follows.
+This is a portfolio project, which the requirements were generate by IA, as follows.

 ## Personal Website:
 Create a personal website that serves as your portfolio.
 Include sections such as an “About Me” page, projects you’ve worked on, your skills, and contact information.